-Please consult IIT’s Institution-Specific Transfer Credit Guidelines to identify General Education courses accepted for transfer from community colleges in the Chicagoland area (click on the appropriate community college, then scroll down to the link for ‘School of Applied Technology’).
+Please consult Illinois Tech’s Institution-Specific Transfer Credit Guidelines to identify General Education courses accepted for transfer from community colleges in the Chicagoland area (click on the appropriate community college, then scroll down to the link for ‘School of Applied Technology’).

-To apply to IIT, follow the directions to complete IIT’s Transfer Student Application.
+To apply to Illinois Tech, follow the directions to complete Illinois Tech’s Transfer Student Application.

 INTM has established transfer agreements or is actively working with the following institutions:

 - City Colleges of Chicago (Richard J. Daley College, Kennedy King College, Olive-Harvey College)